The DMin Project

-DMin students take GSEM790 DMin Project Seminar for four credits, usually early in their program.
-Under the guidance of the professor of that class, a student develops a suitable proposal and tentatively selects an advisor.
-When the advisor agrees, the student goes to the director of the DMin program and asks for that advisor to be appointed as his/her advisor.
-At that time a second reader is also chosen.
-Guided by the advisor, the student refines the proposal until it is deemed ready for proposal defense and presented to the chair of the DMin Proposal Sub-committee.
+DMin students take GSEM790 DMin Project Seminar for four credits early in their program.
+Under the guidance of the professor of that class, a student develops a suitable proposal and selects an advisor.
+Guided by the advisor, the student refines the proposal until it is deemed ready for submission to the DMin Proposal Sub-committee.

 The student submits a copy of the project proposal to the chair of the DMin Proposal Sub-committee one week before the meeting of the committee when the proposal will be considered.
 This committee analyzes the proposal and determines whether it meets Andrews standards.

 In evaluating the proposal, the DMin Proposal Sub-committee will consider the clarity, logic, organization, language, and presentation of the proposal.
 The DMin Proposal Sub-committee will pay special attention to the method of research proposed.
 While they recognize that the reference list is preliminary, sub-committee members will consider whether or not there is evidence of familiarity with appropriate sources.
 The proposal may be accepted as presented, accepted with modifications to be certified by the project coach, or rejected.
 The revised version of the proposal is approved by the advisor and DMin Proposal Sub-committee, then placed in the student's file.
 When a proposal is deemed satisfactory and has been officially accepted by the Doctor of Ministry Committee, the student will receive a letter conveying such approval.
+The student chooses a second reader after the proposal is approved.
 After this, the student formally begins the project.

 Project Research and Writing